Red River Road Exclusive Clip Features Actress Jade Schuyler Realizing Her Family's Dog is Spooked During a Pandemic

 People have learned over the past few years all too well how an international pandemic can alter their sense of reality when they’re unable to see each other in real life.
 But their sense of existence is also quickly being altered on the one thing that has kept them connected during the current health crisis – technology – in the new horror thriller, ‘Red River Road.’

-Gravitas Ventures is distribution the film on digital platforms today, October 4.
-In honor of the drama’s release, ShockYa is premiering an exclusive clip from the feature, which is titled ‘The Dog is Spooked.’
+The film is now playing on digital platforms, courtesy of Gravitas Ventures.
+In honor of the drama’s release this week, ShockYa is premiering an exclusive clip from the feature, which is titled ‘The Dog is Spooked.’
 The clip features actress Jade Schuyler’s character of Anna as she’s gardening in her yard.
 She then goes back inside her home, where she witnesses the family’s titular dog growling at an unseen force.

 ‘Red River Road’ follows Anna’s family of four that’s isolating against a global pandemic that spreads through the internet and robs a person of their ability to perceive reality, often with violent results.
 Their reality begins to unravel when they suspect that one, or all, of them may be infected.